MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 There are two basic parameters for the Optimize Itinerary API:

-- `agents`: a *list of agent shift information* which includes the name, shift times and shift starting and ending locations for agent, and
+- `itineraryAgents`: a *list of agent shift information* which includes the name, shift times and shift starting and ending locations for agent, and
 - `itineraryItems`: a *list of item information* with location, priority, and dwell time, and business closing and opening times for each item to be scheduled.

 > [!IMPORTANT]